Coins of Transition: Revolutions & Civil War

 Meanwhile, how did the Bolsheviks pay for everything?
 ANSWER: They didn’t.
 From 1917-1921, the Bolsheviks minted no coinage.
 What they did have was guns, land reform, and requisitions under the precepts of War Communism, many parts of which never really went away once they started.
 Except the result of all the requisitions was a certain level of “Why grow anything if the Bolsheviks will just take it?” nihilism.
 This, in turn, contributed to a series of starvation events throughout the former Russian Empire during the 1920s and 30s, like the Holodomor in Ukraine for the worst example.

 Once all the White factions were eliminated, for given values of “crushed” (ahem, Finland), then the Russian Soviet Federative Socialist Republic minted new rubles.
-But in 1921, it wasn’t the USSR yet, just a federation Russian soviets, but don’t worry, revolution was Russia’s leading export.
+But in 1921, it wasn’t the USSR yet, just a federation of Russian soviets, but don’t worry revolution was Russia’s leading export.
 The RSFSR transitioned into the USSR the following year so this was also a coin that only existed as legal tender for a matter of months.
 The Armavir & RSFSR rubles are both tangible snapshots of transitory nations, one that never was and one that quickly morphed into another.

 1992-1993 Tartarstan 1kg of Bread, 10L & 20L of Petrol Tokens – Reverse (from the Phil Broughton collection, 2019)